stencila/dockta/README.md

 > 🔧 Wrench emoji are for README to do items.
 We'll remove any of these that are remaining into Github issues prior to releasing.

-> 🦄 Unicorn emoji are used to indicate features that are in development or are planned.
-We use them as a way of sketching out what this package will eventually look like.
-It's [readme driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) with the vaporware ♨ called out!

-> 🔧 Create issues for each unicorn and put a `#2` link to the issue next to the unicorn

 > 🔧 Add logo (something with a whale and a doctor?)

 # Dockter : a Docker image builder for researchers